Indonesia to raise banks' core capital requirement

 Heru Kristiyana, a commissioner at OJK overseeing banks, told a news conference existing banks would have to comply with that minimum.
 “OJK wants for our lenders to follow suit, to have 3 trillion rupiah core capital gradually,” he said.

+Banks that fail to comply may be demoted to “rural bank” status with fewer services to offer, Kristiyana added.

-OJK is finalising the regulation in discussion with the banking industry, Kristiyana added.
+OJK is finalizing the regulation in discussion with the banking industry.
 Around half of Indonesia’s banks are under the limit and would be affected.

 “The regulation will expedite the process to strengthen banks’ capital so that our banks can have competitiveness and better contribution (to the economy),” Kristiyana said.